-8. Side setting
+8. Side-setting

-NOT RECOMMENDED AT THIS TIME.
-Must be used in combination with other mitigation measures, especially the use of a bird curtain (Gilman et al. 2007), and bird scaring lines.
+Not recommended as a specific mitigation measure at this time.
+Must be used in combination with other mitigation measures, especially the use of a bird curtain (Gilman et al.

+2007), and bird scaring lines.
 Has not been widely tested in demersal longline fisheries.
 In trials in the New Zealand ling fishery, side setting appeared to reduce seabird bycatch; however, the results were not convincing and there were practical/operational difficulties, with the line becoming entangled in the propeller (Bull 2007).
 Sullivan (2004) reported that side setting has been used in some demersal fisheries (e.g. shark fisheries) which have experienced negligible incidental mortality.